JayO-1/AniMate/README.md

     - All prototyping occurs here within Jupyter Notebooks.
 Any new chatbot functionality is first implemented in Python via Langchain, before being migrated to the main web app
 - **animate/**
     - A full-stack web app utilising Next.js and Supabase to provide a UI for the chatbot.
 Next.js is used for the front-end, while Supabase is used for elements of back-end functionality.
 Currently a WIP

+## Roadmap

++ **V1.0.0 (IN PROGRESS)**
+    - Authentication: Allow user to log in/signup
+    - Agent functionality: Interact with Wikipedia and myanimelist.net Tools provided to the agent:
+        - Retrieve anime synopsis: Get the anime synopsis. _Wikipedia_
+        - Retrieve anime ID: Get the MAL ID of the anime. _Jikan API endpoint: getAnimeSearch_
+        - Retrieve real-time statistics: Get the live statistics on an anime. _Jikan API endpoint: getAnimeStatistics_
+        - Retrieve recommendations: Get other anime recommendations based on a given anime. _Jikan API endpoint: getAnimeRecommendations_
+        - Retrieve sentiment: Get sentiment around the anime. _Jikan API endpoint: getAnimeReviews_

 ## Setup